rizb13/ParseInstagram/README.md

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+- [] List anything else that you can get done to improve the app functionality!
-- Improve UI.
-- Greet loged in user.
-- Added Home button on signup activity which nevigate back to login activity.

 ## Video Walkthrough